 Detect deviance in behaviour

 “It is – actually always, but especially in cases like this – important to be able to detect deviant behaviour on business systems.
 Because cyber criminals are so smart and their methodologies are becoming more and more sophisticated, allowing them to adapt their attacks to the technological measures you have taken.
 For example, they adapt their malware to the antivirus solutions that run on Windows.”
 When you know what behaviour is normal on your company network, you can also detect deviations.
 It is impossible to map this yourself, which is why there are systems that can do this.
-“Suppose it is half past five and one of your employees has just logged out, but the system sees that within 15 minutes they are logged in again with that employee's data, but then from Russia,
+“Suppose it is half past five and one of your employees has just logged out, but the system sees that within 15 minutes they are logged in again with the same data, but from Russia.”
+There is software to detect that.

 Interplay of measures

 Of course 100 percent security does not exist.
 Kerkhofs is well aware of this, but you are not as helpless as is sometimes thought.
-“Yes, cyber criminals can tailor their attacks to known security tools, but then you assume that only technological security measures are taken in a company.
-Your security approach must consist of more than just technology, then you can arm yourself a lot against these types of attacks.”
-It has already been suggested in the market that the way of distributing updates must also change or that every organization strictly checks an update in advance.
-"I can imagine that an intelligence agency would set up a team here to reverse engineer an update or run it in a sandbox, but for the rest of all organizations that is not possible."
+“Yes, cyber criminals can tailor their attacks to known security tools, but that assumes that only technological security measures are taken in a company.
+Your security approach must consist of more than just technology, then you can arm yourself properly against these types of attacks.”
+It has already been suggested in the market that the way of distributing updates must also change or that every organisation strictly checks an update in advance.
+"I can imagine that an intelligence agency would set up a team here to reverse engineer an update or run it in a sandbox, but for the rest of all organisations that is not possible."

 Hugely limit damage